DataDog/integrations-extras/f5-distributed-cloud/README.md

 ## Overview

-F5 Distributed Cloud (XC) Services provides a global cloud native platform where customers can deploy, manage, and secure their applications regardless of whether the application resides in a public cloud, in a private data center, or a colocation.
-It provides a variety of both ADN and CDN services.
+F5 Distributed Cloud (XC) Services provides customers with a global cloud native platform that can deploy, manage, and secure their applications in hybrid environments (public cloud, private data centers, or colocations).
+ADN and CDN services are also available.

 The F5 XC platform includes the Global Log Receiver.
 F5 XC global log receiver can be configured to securely send logs to a Datadog HTTPS logging endpoint.
 Configuration can be done via the [F5 XC Console UI][6].